 In all growing and breeding activities, the final outcome drives everything.
 You must be very particular about this as you will base your parent strain search on your desired outcome.

-Do you want to create an easy to grow strain?
+Do you want to create an easy-to-grow strain?
 How about a strain with unique tastes and aromas?
 How about a strain with enhanced pain-relief qualities?
-Only when you have defined the characteristics you really need will you be able to proceed with breeding new strains.
+Only when you have defined the characteristics you really need then will you be able to proceed with breeding new strains.

 Your growing environment

-If you live in a very cold Northern environment, you might find it hard to breed plants that are light-dependent or those who are not too adapting to cold weather likewise if you live in a very dry environment.
+If you live in a very cold Northern environment, you might find it hard to breed plants that are light-dependent or those who are not too adapting to cold weather, in contrast, if you live in a very dry environment.

 But thanks to indoor growing, you can recreate the ideal growing environment that’s right for every strain.
 So before you create your own strain, upgrade your indoor growing facility.
 Make sure that you’re ready to create a new strain with capable growing lights, efficient fans, and your growing area must be enough to hold the number of plants you need.

-We recommend growing and experimenting indoors so you can tweak the different equipment you have.
+We recommend growing and experimenting indoors so you can tweak and manipulate the environment catering to the needs of the plants with the different types of equipment you have.
 Also, indoor growing will help you monitor your plants better.
 You’ll be able to prevent insects, pests, and mold better when you are growing and testing in a protected growing area.

 Consider your capabilities as a grower